MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseSourceCollection.md

 ### -AdditionalSources
 Adds an additional source to the sourceCollection.
-To construct, see NOTES section for ADDITIONALSOURCES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ADDITIONALSOURCES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEdiscoveryDataSource[]